ssenmosip/mosip-temp-documentation/ABIS-APIs.md

 ### Behavior of IDENTIFY
  - IDENTIFY request MUST provide a 1:n comparison
  - The input set for comparison can be provided by referenceID
- - The collection against which the input set has to be matched is specified by galleryURL or set of referenceID's.
-Either URL or reference ID's can be provided, but not both.
+ - The collection against which the input set has to be matched is specified by a set of referenceID's.
    If referenceId is provided, atleast one referenceID must be provided in the input.
 The provided referenceID's must be present in the reference database.
+ - If IDENTIFY is against all the entries in ABIS, then gallery attribute MUST not be specified
- - maxResults specify how many results can be returned
+ - maxResults specify how many results can be returned.
+By default this will be 10
  - IDENTIFY should give all candidates which match targetFIPR or a better score than the targetFIPR
  - This request should not match against referenceID that is not in the reference database